Seven Shorter Treks in the Pyrenees

 Camping is not allowed in the Réserve Naturelle de Néouvielle except at three designated aires de bivouac (at Lac de l’Oule and Lac d’Orédon on Stage 3, and at Lac d’Aubert on Stage 4), but you will find excellent wild campsites outside the reserve.

 This route should be feasible from July to September.
 Late July/August in particular is recommended, to give time for the lakes to warm up for reasonably comfortable swimming.

 The Carros de Foc is an understandably popular 89km trek in the magnificent Parc Nacional d’Aigüestortes i Estany de Sant Maurici, in the Spanish part of western Catalonia.
 This is another granite massif dotted with hundreds of lakes and tarns in an area of rough boulderfields and high granite peaks.
 The route started as a challenge race visiting the nine refuges in the area in 24 hours but has become well-walked hut-to-hut route.
 There is a great deal of flexibility in planning, with most walkers taking 5–7 days for the trek.

 Route 6: Tour des Montagnes d’Ax and the Tour des Pérics

 The Ariège is a relatively unknown area at the eastern end of the High Pyrenees.
-This tour combines the magnificent alpine mountains of the Tour des Montagnes d’Ax on either flank of the Vallée de l’Ariège with the contrasting Tour des Pérics, which passes a multitude of lakes and tarns in the gentler granite mountains of the northern flank of the high plateau of the Cerdagne in the French Catalonia.
+This 125km trek combines the magnificent Alpine mountains of the Tour des Montagnes d’Ax on either flank of the Vallée de l’Ariège with the Tour des Pérics in the gentler picturesque mountains of the Cerdagne in the French part of Catalonia.